-You can scan the application and documents and attach them to an email to email@example.com or you can mail them to Assiniboine International, Room 145, Assiniboine Community College, 1430 Victoria Ave East, Brandon, Manitoba, Canada, R7A 2A9.
+You can scan the application and documents and attach them to an email to firstname.lastname@example.org or you can post them to Assiniboine International, Room 145, Assiniboine Community College, 1430 Victoria Ave East, Brandon, Manitoba, Canada, R7A 2A9.
 You are also welcome to bring an application in person, to the address above.
 (No other campus location can accept applications or fees.
 Our Winnipeg location CANNOT accept applications or documents or payments.)

 However, we require transcript(s) for all Canadian institutions you were enrolled in, even if you did not complete a semester or program there.
 A Canadian transcript must be an official, original, hard copy document from the Registrar’s Office at the institution.
 It must be the most current transcript; out-of-date transcripts are not acceptable.
 No scans, photocopies, faxes or web print outs accepted.
 Send this document by postal service or courier it to the address above (or bring it to our office).
 We will keep this document.

 If we see that you entered Canada in time to study at another institution, we will ask for information about your Canadian studies.
 If you do not provide this information with your application, this will slow down your application OR may result in cancellation of your application for misrepresentation.

 We process an application only when it is complete, including all documents, the application form, and the fee.